n0ugat/game_of_social_graphs_and_thrones/README.md

 ## Central Idea:
 ### Idea
-Our main idea is analyzing the many connections in the *Game of Thrones* universe.
+Our main idea is analyzing ethe many connections in the *Game of Thrones* series.

 ### Why is it interesting?
 Game of Thrones features a vast universe, rich in characters, cast, episodes, books, lore, etc. The universe was really popularized by the HBO series Game of Thrones, which was adopted by the original book series *A Song of Ice and Fire* by George R. R. Martin.